Positives

 Powder

-So there is a little set back on board but at a 22.75″ stance width set all the way back you can get about a 2.25″ setback on board.
-That is pretty good for all mountain but not having any real early rise in the nose takes away from the float compared to many non-tapered all mountain boards with some happening there.
-In 1.5 feet of pretty thick PNW powder the Antigravity was struggling in comparison to the Mullair I compared it against and even more so with the Lost RNF.
-So there are better all mountain boards out there for directional/set back float in powder
+So there is a little setback on board, but at a 22.75″ stance width set all the way back, you can get about a 2.25″ setback on board.
+That is pretty good for all mountain, but not having any real early rise in the nose takes away from the float compared to many non-tapered mountain boards, with some happening there.
+In 1.5 feet of thick PNW powder, the Antigravity was struggling compared to the Mullair I compared it against and even more so with the Lost RNF.
+So there are better all-mountain boards out there for directional/set back float in powder

 Switch/Pipe/Jumps